coredns/coredns/plugin/dnssec/README.md

     * generated public key `Kexample.org+013+45330.key`
     * generated private key `Kexample.org+013+45330.private`

-* `key secret` indicates that **KEY** secret(s) should be read from AWS Secrets Manager.
+* `key aws_secretsmanager` indicates that **KEY** secret(s) should be read from AWS Secrets Manager.
 Secret names or ARNs may be used.
 After generating the keys as described in the `key file` section, you can store them in AWS Secrets Manager using the following AWS CLI v2 command:

   ```sh
   aws secretsmanager create-secret --name "Kexample.org.+013+45330" \